withastro/docs/src/pages/en/guides/testing.md

 Playwright is an end-to-end testing framework for modern web apps.
 Use the Playwright API in JavaScript or TypeScript to test your Astro code on all modern rendering engines including Chromium, WebKit, and Firefox.

-### Quickstart
+### Installation

+You can get started and run your tests using the [VS Code Extension](https://playwright.dev/docs/getting-started-vscode).

-The fastest way to get started is to install Playwright within your Astro project.
-This will guide you through CLI steps to choose Javascript/Typescript, name your test folder, and add an optional Github Actions workflow.
+Alternatively, you can install Playwright within your Astro project using the package manager of your choice.
+Follow the CLI steps to choose Javascript/Typescript, name your test folder, and add an optional Github Actions workflow.

 <PackageManagerTabs>
   <Fragment slot="npm">